meteor/meteor/content/testing.md

 <h3 id="running-unit-tests">Running unit tests</h3>

-To run the tests that our app defines, we can run a special instance of our app in test mode.
-To do so, we run:
+To run the tests that our app defines, we run our app in [test mode](#test-modes):

 ```
 meteor test --driver-package avital:mocha
 ```

-This runs a special version of our application that:

- 1. *Doesn't* eagerly load *any* of our application code as Meteor normally would.
- 2. *Does* eagerly load any file in our application (including in `imports/` folders) that look like `*.tests.*`.
- 3. Sets the `Meteor.isTest` flag to be true.
- 4. Starts up the test reporter package that we've added to our app (`avital:mocha`).

-As we've defined a test file (`imports/todos/Todos.tests.js`), what this means is that the file above will be eagerly loaded, adding the `'builds correctly from factory'` test to the Mocha registry.
+As we've defined a test file (`imports/todos/todos.tests.js`), what this means is that the file above will be eagerly loaded, adding the `'builds correctly from factory'` test to the Mocha registry.

 To run the tests, visit http://localhost:3000 in your browser.
 This kicks off `avital:mocha`, which runs your tests both in the browser and on the server.
 It displays the test results in the browser in a Mocha test reporter: